 Robert Heath reported as follows:

-My thanks to all members for their loyalty to date.
-It is worth it.
+My thanks to all members for their loyalty to SOFFAAM and the FAAM.
+It is good value.

 Rosanne Crowther reported as follows: